 This course presents a technical as well as managerial perspective on the sport industry’s growing emphasis and reliance on market research.
 Quantitative and qualitative tools, as well as techniques and methods of applied research, are explored in the framework of general guidelines for empirical work.
 Topics include sampling techniques, research design, data collection, and issues in measurement.
 Statistical methods such as frequency, variability, sampling, and observation form the basis for performing applied industry research.
 This course is anchored by an emphasis on industry trends, best practices and the growing role of social and digital media in the market research process.

-Data Management for Business Leaders (old title: Excel for Business Leaders) - SCH-MGMT 710
+Data Management for Business Leaders - SCH-MGMT 710

 This course teaches students how to maximize Excel as a data management tool using advanced functions and formulas.
 Learn how to efficiently manipulate, format, and automate data.
 Use Excel as a database, build customized reports and dashboards, create amazing charts, pivot tables and macros.
 Course is applicable to all disciplines and will have sections uniquely tailored to the specific needs of students.
 Prerequisites: basic Excel knowledge.

 The course Negotiation Theory and Practice examines negotiation fundamentals, including the two core strategies of competitive (win-lose) negotiation and integrative (win-win) negotiation.
 Course content focuses on negotiation preparation, strategy formulation, determination of goals and objectives, and processes for bringing about a successful settlement.
 The course will also explore psychological processes, power dynamics, communications at all stages of negotiation, ethical issues and the challenges of cross-cultural negotiations.
 The format of the course will be organized around a series of bargaining simulations and cases that are supported by readings, videos, and cases.